211 Substance Use Support

-Doctors often use medications like Suboxone (buprenorphine), Methadone or Vivitrol (Naltrexone).
+Doctors often use Suboxone (buprenorphine), Methadone or Vivitrol (Naltrexone).
 They help suppress cravings and reduce withdrawal symptoms from alcohol, heroin, and opioids.
 With opioids, the medications can also block the effects of the drugs.

 Medication is often one part of the recovery plan.

 Medication-Assisted Treatment (MAT) uses prescription medications, counseling, and behavioral therapies to change behaviors and help individuals avoid triggers for drug use.

 MAT has proven effective and can significantly reduce inpatient detoxification services.